 All Things Chinese

-There is an earlier book Zhou Era’s Technologies (周礼考工记) that was published 2,000 years ago, in which a chapter is dedicated to building code and standards practiced in the previous 1,000 years or so.
-As its focus is on city planning, there is no mentioning of the mortise and tenon techniques in the book.
+There is an earlier book Zhou Era’s Technologies (周礼考工记) that was published 2,000 years ago, in which a chapter is dedicated to building codes and standards practiced in the previous 1,000 years or so.
+As its focus is on city planning, there is no mention of the mortise and tenon techniques in the book.

 This carved cylinder has a round recess in the middle of the top.
 It is believed that the stone cylinder actually served as a column base.